 14. The Springs (Idaho City)

 A developed hot spring near Idaho City, about an hour from Boise.
 Natural pools in a forest setting with basic amenities.
-A good introduction to Idaho hot springs if you prefer some infrastructure.
+A good introduction to Idaho hot springs if you prefer some infrastructure and don’t mind a modest entry fee.

 15. Burgdorf Hot Springs

 A historic hot springs site in the mountains north of McCall.
-The pool is maintained but primitive.
-The setting is gorgeous and the drive through the Idaho backcountry is half the experience.
+The pool is maintained but primitive, and the setting is gorgeous.
+The drive through the Idaho backcountry is half the experience — this is one of those springs where the journey and the destination are equally memorable.

 Planning Your Idaho Hot Springs Trip